QussayAgbaria/Assembly_Lab/README.md

 <li>TASM</li>
 </lo>
- When you download the file containing the code it carries the extension .txt it should be converted to an extension .asm and then placed in the tasm folder.
+ When you download the file containing the code it carries the extension .txt it should be converted to an extension .asm and then placed in the tasm folder. lab 4.txt : lab 4 task 1 - > enter char then enter number then print char number time.</br>
+lab 5.1   : lab 5 task 1 - > enter char then print if char is capital or samll lettar. </br>
+lab 5.2   : lab 5 task 2 - > enter chars then print number 'a' in these chars</br>